In a few days I’ll be picking up a Jobo CPE-2 with lift. This will enable me also to develop color film.

 Getting 35mm color developed is not a problem.
 It becomes more difficult for 120 roll film and almost impossible for sheet film.

-By the way I am extremely happy with the online shop I’m buying my films, developer and so on from.
+By the way, I am extremely happy with the online shop I’m buying my films, developer and so on from.
 Please note I am not affiliated with them in any way.
 I’m mentioning them simply because of their range of products and service.
-I discovered Retro Camera by accident and they sell only analogue film products.
+I discovered Retro Camera by accident and they sell only analog film products.